malaguitte/ROR-news/README.md

 ruby -v
 ```

-The ouput should start with something like `ruby 2.6.3`
+The output should start with something like `ruby 2.6.3`

 If not, please install Ruby in your machine, more info here: [ruby-lang.org - installation](https://www.ruby-lang.org/en/documentation/installation/)